muyangshi/GEV_ScaleMixture/GEV_Meeetings.md

 #### `qRW` emulator

-- [ ] Start all the other ten models on Alpine first
+- [x] Start all the other ten models on Alpine first
+- [-] run the fixed marginal models as well
-- [ ] Then while they are running, try to figure out the quantile emulation
+- [-] Then while they are running, try to figure out the quantile emulation

 #### Pure AI Gaussian Model
 - [x] run the pure AI model